Nokocchi/PokemonSpriteEditor3/README.md

 - [x] Run through the Pokemon's pixel data, make a map of each color and which pixels belong to this color.
 - [x] Hook up the Color Groups so that they update the pixel data of the Pokemon
 - [x] Check that it's possible to change the color of the canvas by moving the slider
+- [x] 3x Sliders with a textbox each for 0-255 num value
+- [x] 3x Sliders with a textbox each for HSL values
+- [ ] Hex color textbox with color picker
+- [ ] Shared Pipette for all of these modes
+- [x] Shared color preview / palette for all of these modes
+- [ ] Implement the browsers standard color picker?
+- [ ] Make it possible to seamlessly change between color formats for each color
+- [x] Add reset button to individual sliders
+- [x] Add reset button to Color Picker
+- [ ] Add reset button to whole Pokemon
+- [x] Pokemon search feature: Search by name
+- [x] After picking a Pokemon, order selectable sprites by generation and game
+- [x] Implement filters for back sprite, shiny, female, animation frames and so on
 - [ ] Make a better layout.
-Nothing responsive and fancy for now, but just a bit more user friendly, and maybe with sprite size hardcoded to a certain size becuase the sprites are super small..
+Nothing responsive and fancy for now, but just a bit more user friendly
-- [ ] Pokemon search feature: Search by name
-- [ ] Pokemon search feature: Manual exploration of the image directories?
+- [ ] Implement an upload image feature
 - [ ] Look into whether it is possible to link to your "your current state" so that you can share it with others and they can play around with it
 - [ ] Select multiple colors at the same time and change all of them at the same time.
 This requires some math.
 - - Select color a, b, c.
 Find the color x in [a, b, c] whose R is closest to 255 and y whose R is closest to 0.
 Make a new slider for R with step size 1, middle 0, and max 255 - x.r, and min -y.r.
 This allows all colors to change R proportionally using the smallest possible step size.
 Repeat for G and B